Phase-locked loop: Jitter and noise reduction

-One desirable property of all PLLs is that the reference and feedback clock edges be brought into very close alignment.
+One desirable property of all PLLs is that the reference and feedback clock edges are brought into very close alignment.
 The average difference in time between the phases of the two signals when the PLL has achieved lock is called the static phase offset (also called the steady-state phase error).
 The variance between these phases is called tracking jitter.
 Ideally, the static phase offset should be zero, and the tracking jitter should be as low as possible.

 Phase noise is another type of jitter observed in PLLs, and is caused by the oscillator itself and by elements used in the oscillator's frequency control circuit.
 Some technologies are known to perform better than others in this regard.
 The best digital PLLs are constructed with emitter-coupled logic (ECL) elements, at the expense of high power consumption.
 To keep phase noise low in PLL circuits, it is best to avoid saturating logic families such as transistor-transistor logic (TTL) or CMOS.

-Another desirable property of all PLLs is that the phase and frequency of the generated clock be unaffected by rapid changes in the voltages of the power and ground supply lines, as well as the voltage of the substrate on which the PLL circuits are fabricated.
+Another desirable property of all PLLs is that the phase and frequency of the generated clock are unaffected by rapid changes in the voltages of the power and ground supply lines, as well as the voltage of the substrate on which the PLL circuits are fabricated.
 This is called substrate and supply noise rejection.
 The higher the noise rejection, the better.

 To further improve the phase noise of the output, an injection locked oscillator can be employed following the VCO in the PLL.

 Frequency synthesis

-In digital wireless communication systems (GSM, CDMA etc.), PLLs are used to provide the local oscillator up-conversion during transmission and down-conversion during reception.
-In most cellular handsets this function has been largely integrated into a single integrated circuit to reduce the cost and size of the handset.
+In digital wireless communication systems (GSM, CDMA, etc.), PLLs are used to provide the local oscillator up-conversion during transmission and down-conversion during reception.
+In most cellular handsets, this function has been largely integrated into a single integrated circuit to reduce the cost and size of the handset.
 However, due to the high performance required of base station terminals, the transmission and reception circuits are built with discrete components to achieve the levels of performance required.
 GSM local oscillator modules are typically built with a frequency synthesizer integrated circuit and discrete resonator VCOs.